AF-FinalProject/coclinic-server/README.md

 Get all orders from database
 URL: /orders
 Method: GET
-Required Auth: Yes (only for customer role, orders belongs to current user loggin only)
+Required Auth: Yes (only for customer role, orders belongs to current user logged in only)
 ```

 - Request Headers: